SULTANATE OF BRUNEI

 In the north-eastern most part of Brunei.
 This is the only deep-water port of the country.
 An urbans cape that boasts magnificent Islamic architecture and the natural green geography of the land, Brunei-Muara is the epitome of traditional culture co-existing harmoniously with urban sophistication.

-It is the birthplace of the country’s Petroleum industry; it was here where oil was struck here in 1929.
+It is the birthplace of the country’s Petroleum industry; it was here where oil was struck in 1929.
 The areas like Kampung Panaga is where you find many foreigners (Expats) working for Shell and living in Shell houses.
 The head offices of Brunei Shell Petroleum are found in this area as well as the well-known clubs Panaga and BSRC.
-Must visit places are Oil and Gas discovery Centre, The Pekan Seria Mosque, The Billionth Barrel Monument
+Must visit places are the Oil and Gas Discovery Centre, the Pekan Seria Mosque and the Billionth Barrel Monument.

 INLAND AREAS & SUKANG

-Leave the city behind experience the real Brunei breathtaking views, flora and fauna, enjoy pristine rainforest, winding rivers, waterfalls and friendly locals.
+Leave the city behind and experience the real Brunei, with breathtaking views, flora and fauna, enjoy pristine rainforest, winding rivers, waterfalls and friendly locals.
 Amazing scenery on the way to Sukong.
-Meet the village headman in Sukong and hear how 3 tribes live together in peace however many have moved to the capital city.
+Meet the village headman in Sukong and hear how 3 tribes live together in peace, however many have moved to the capital city.
 Visit another longhouse, meet more people from the Iban tribe (head-hunters)